The theory of conditional expressions corresponds to analysis by cases in mathematics and is only a mild generalization of propositional calculus.

 or

-In either case, the objectionable can be removed by axiom 5 or 6, and the 's that were moved in can be moved out again.
+In either case, the objectionable can be removed by axiom 5 or 6, and the

-Thus we have with missing from and
+Thus we have with

-4) Inevitable variables are then brought to the front of and and so forth.
+4) Inevitable variables are then brought to the front of and

 Two gbfs are equivalent (weakly or strongly) if and only if they have the same (weak or strong) canonical form.
 One way this is easy to prove; if two gbfs have the same canonical form they can be transformed into each other via the canonical form.
 Suppose two gbfs have different weak canonical forms when the variables are taken in the same order.
 Then values can be chosen for the p's giving different values for the form proving non-equivalence.
 In the strong case, suppose that two gbfs do not have the same inevitable propositional variables.
 Let p be inevitable in a but not in b.
 Then if the other variables are assigned suitable values b will be defined with p undefined.
 However, a will be undefined since p is inevitable in a which proves non-equivalence.
 Therefore, strongly equivalent gbfs have the same inevitable variables, so let one of them be put in front of both gbfs.
 The process is then repeated in the conclusion and alternative etc.